- Home

 Genes are found in every cell of the body and are inherited from both parents.
 If something triggers the genes to change (mutate), cancer may start growing.

-A mutation that occurs after you are born (acquired mutation) is not the same thing as genes inherited from your parents.
+A mutation that occurs after you are born (acquired mutation) is not the same thing as abnormal genes that can be inherited from your parents.
 Most gene changes linked to lung cancer are not inherited.

 Proteins

-If certain proteins are found in the biopsy sample from a NSCLC, the cancer may respond to immunotherapy.
-The most common protein tested for is called PD-L1 (programmed death ligand-1).
+If certain proteins are found in the biopsy sample from an NSCLC, the cancer may respond to immunotherapy.
+The most common protein tested for is called programmed death ligand-1 (PD–L1) on the surface of the cancer cells.

 Further tests

-If the tests described in this section show that you have lung cancer, you will have further tests to see whether the cancer has spread beyond the lung to other parts of the body.
+If the tests described in this chapter show that you have lung cancer, you will have further tests to see whether the cancer has spread beyond the lung to other parts of the body or the bones.
 You may also have a CT or MRI (magnetic resonance imaging) scan of the brain.

 I think the doctors knew I had cancer based on the shadow on my CT scan.
 But they didn’t tell me right away.
-I had to wait two weeks until I had a bronchoscopy and wash.
+I had to wait 2 weeks until I had a bronchoscopy.

 James